What opportunities will this course give me?

-This programme provides you with an excellent opportunity to gain skills in brickwork, setting out the shape of buildings, carpentry, fixing of guttering and rainwater systems, plastering, painting, wall tiling, simple plaster boarding, block paving, patio slabbing, concreting, drainage, roof tiling, and handling and storing materials and components.
+This programme provides you with an excellent opportunity to gain skills in brickwork, carpentry, plumbing, and handling and storing materials and components.

-Fully qualified and experience tradespeople can earn around 15 to 18 per hour.
+Fully qualified and experience tradespeople can earn high salaries depending on the skills demand.

 All of your tutors are skilled in each of the trade areas in which you will be taught.
 They have all worked in the industry as carpenters, joiners, plumbers and bricklayers, as well as supervising construction work onsite.